 You mentioned in the job listing that you are looking for an accountant with experience producing complex balance sheets and income statements.

 In my last job, I was responsible for writing our balance sheets and income statements.
 During this time, I came up with a way to reorganize our accounting practices to make it easier to collect the data needed to prepare these statements.

-In addition, I also have experience using modern accounting tools such as Excel and QuickBooks, which I could use to help you more efficiently track your expenditures and outgoing expenses.
+In addition, I have experience using modern accounting tools such as Excel and QuickBooks.
+I would use to help you more efficiently track your expenditures and outgoing expenses.

-This example response works because the interviewee mentions one clear example of how they helped a business achieve their accounting goals, which is relevant to the needs of the company at which they are interviewing.
+This example response works because the interviewee mentions one clear example of how they helped a business achieve their accounting goals.
+This example is relevant to the needs of the company that they are interviewing for.
 The interviewee also mentions specific technologies which they have experience using, which allows them to better demonstrate their value.

-The question “Why should we hire you?” may sound intimidating, and to an extent it is: you may be thinking “why should you hire me?”
+The question “Why should we hire you?” may sound intimidating.

-But, if you spend some time in advance preparing for this question, you should have no trouble coming up with an effective response that articulates the value you can have on an organization.
+However, if you spend time preparing for this question, you should have no trouble delivering an effective response that articulates the impact you can make on an organization.

-The main point to remember is that this question is not about you and your goals, it’s about how you can add value to the business.
-Make sure you create clear links between your expertise and past experience, and the needs of the business.
+The main point to remember is that this question is not about you and your goals.
+Rather, it’s about how you can add value to the business.
+Make sure you create clear links between your expertise and experience and the needs of the business.

-Ultimately, this question gives you a chance to show why you are better than everyone else who may be applying for a job.
+Ultimately, this question gives you a chance to show why you are a the best candidate for the job.
 Use this opportunity to showcase your skills, with reference to examples.